BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JsDomEvents.md

 * `timeStamp` - the time when the event was triggered.
 * `type` - name of the event.

 Events also have methods.
-For example, `preventDefault()` prevents other handlers (including build-in ones) from being called.
+For example, `preventDefault()` prevents other handlers (including built-in ones) from being called.